Some of you asked, so here they are....the 12 Rules of Fitness, as I see them. Let me know what you think:

-The 12 Commandments of Fitness
+The 12 Rules of Fitness

-Easy to understand but not always easy to do, the 12 Commandments of Fitness are all you need to know to be successful in fitness.
+Easy to understand but not always easy to do, the 12 Rules of Fitness are all you need to know to be successful in fitness.
 You may think these are common sense and you'd be right, which makes them all the more important.

 1. Don't blame other people for your problems.

 We all do this.
 It's easy to do.
 Don't do it.
 One of the hallmarks of a narcissistic culture is a refusal to accept personal responsibility for your life.
 Sometimes other people are hard to deal with.
 Don't allow the world around you to control how you respond to life's ups and downs.
 If you want to achieve a goal, stop pointing the finger at other people for why you can't.

 You're not too tired, too old, too fat, too slow, to stressed out, too dumb, too ugly, too poor, too lethargic, too sick, or too young.
 Do it.

 If your back hurts, learn proper form, good stretches, and good therapeutic movements.
 Learn ways to work around problems because they will always be there.

 4. Don't covet another person's body or fitness.